-- Develop a strong sense of ownership/accountability. - Write 2-3 stories per week for print in the Times Citizen.
-Have basic camera skills, some videography and be com- - fortable with on-the-spot live interviews.
+• Develop a strong sense of ownership/accountability.

+Write 2-3 stories per week for print in the Times Citizen.
+Have basic camera skills, some videography and be com-

+• Have basic callera skills, some videography and be comfortable with on-the-spot live interviews.